privacy-scaling-explorations/qdh/README.md

 ## How to run QDH locally

 Clone this repo.
-Install dependencies by running `yarn` or `npm install`.
+Install dependencies by running `yarn` or `npm install`:

 ```bash
 git clone https://github.com/ksaitor/qdh